In this module, your child will be learning these core skills:

 - Practice basic multiplication facts in short bursts throughout the week.
 Basic multiplication facts is another name for times tables or multiplication tables.

-- If your child is having trouble with the standard algorithm, ask them to solve the problem first by using their preferred method.
-Then work with them to connect the answer to the algorithm.
+- If your child is having trouble with the standard algorithm, ask them to solve the problem first by using the method they prefer.
+Then work with them step by step to connect the answer to the algorithm.

-- Have your child collect different-sized boxes from around your home (e.g. shoe boxes, cereal boxes and gift boxes).
-Have your child measure the dimensions of the boxes (length, width and height) to the nearest inch and then calculate the volume.
+- Have your child collect different-sized boxes from around your home, such as shoe boxes, cereal boxes, and gift boxes.
+Have your child measure the dimensions of the boxes (length, width, and height) to the nearest inch and then calculate the volume.

 - Ask your child to compare the volume of different boxes.
 Boxes that look very different can have similar volumes.

 - Make up the volume of a box and ask your child to find some possible dimensions.
-For example, if the volume is 36 cubic units, the dimensions could be 3 x 3 x 4 or 2 x 2 x 9.
+For example, if the volume is 36 cubic units, the dimensions could be 3 × 3 × 4 or 2 × 2 × 9.
 See how many solutions your child can find.